SK-1119/Student-Portal/README.md

 # Student_Portal
-For this Project  to run Firstly install XAMPP onto your computer and run MySQL for the database/n then you can directly run the python notebook (.ipynb file) or the Python file(.py) make sure to copy the images to the same directory before proceeding all the images(1,2,3,4) are taken from google and are meant only for presentation
+For this Project  to run Firstly install XAMPP onto your computer and run MySQL for the database then you can directly run the python notebook (.ipynb file) or the Python file(.py) make sure to copy the images to the same directory before proceeding all the images(1,2,3,4) are taken from google and are meant only for presentation